 - a.
-Each building principal, in consultation with the Superintendent and classroom teachers, will be responsible for: - overseeing the scheduling of state administered assessments, and ensuring that all assessments, including make-up testing, is completed within relevant testing windows - obtaining Standards, Assessment and Accountability Updates from the Department of Education and circulating the relevant portions of those updates to other staff members - informing the board of education of changes to the Nebraska State Accountability Security Procedures; and - signing and enforcing the Nebraska State Accountability Test Security Agreement. - b.
-Every classroom teacher or other staff member who administers assessments is responsible for: - complying with the Nebraska State Accountability Security Procedures; and - taking all reasonable and prudent steps to ensure the accuracy and integrity of all academic testing, including statewide assessments.
+Each building principal, in consultation with the Superintendent and classroom teachers, will be responsible for: - overseeing the scheduling of state administered assessments, training all staff who administer assessments, and ensuring that all assessments, including make-up testing, is completed within required testing windows; - obtaining Standards, Assessment and Accountability Updates from the Department of Education and circulating the relevant portions of those updates to other staff members; - informing the board of education of changes to the Nebraska Student-Centered Assessment System Security Procedures; and - signing and enforcing the Nebraska Student-Centered Assessment System Security Agreement. - b.
+Every classroom teacher or other staff member who administers assessments is responsible for: - complying with the Nebraska Student-Centered Assessment System Security Procedures; - taking all reasonable and prudent steps to ensure the accuracy and integrity of all academic testing, including statewide assessments; and - ensuring the security of all test materials.